Plant-based chocolate tarts with zesty raw base tart crust and decadent spicy chocolate ganache filling.

 - Roughly chop the chocolate and set aside.

-- Place oat cream and chilli into a medium pot and bring to boil.
-Leave to simmer for couple of minutes to infuse the chilli into the cream.
+- Place oat cream and chili into a medium pot and bring to boil.
+Leave to simmer for couple of minutes to infuse the chili into the cream.

-- Take off the heat and squeeze the chilli into the cream before removing.
+- Take off the heat and squeeze the chili into the cream before removing.